Key takeaways as Donald Trump is sworn in as 47th US president

 “ With these actions, we will begin the complete restoration of America and the revolution of common sense.
 It’s all about common sense,” he said, citing a new pro-business energy policy and a crackdown on irregular migration as two of his first actions.

-He also pledged to “expand” US borders, warning Panama he would “take back” the canal the US built there.
+He also pledged to “expand” US borders, warning Panama that he would “take back” the canal the US built there.

 Still, while Trump once again painted a portrait of the US as a country on the precipice, he tried to strike a more upbeat posture than in his 2017 inaugural address, which became known as the “American carnage” speech.